DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Introduction/Introduction.md

 ---

 # Introduction
-This section will provide a quick overview of the 3PL EDI module.
+This section will provide a quick overview of the Core EDI module.

 ## Documents
 ### Core EDI documents (All trading partners)